erkin/ponysay/README.md

 A git version of the package is available as `ponysay-git` in CCR, alongside a stable package called `ponysay`.

 #### Gentoo Linux
-There is a package for Gentoo, to make installation and updating simple.
-You can find it in [this overlay](https://github.com/etu/aidstu-overlay).
-The package is named `games-misc/ponysay`.
+The package is in the official Gentoo repository as [games-misc/ponysay](https://packages.gentoo.org/packages/games-misc/ponysay).

 #### Debian GNU/Linux
 Debian packages can be found [here](http://www.vcheng.org/ponysay/).